tipi-build/docs/0100-getting-started-rust.md

 ---
-title: 🦀 Getting started Rust (alpha)
+title: 🦀 Getting started with CMake RE for Rust (alpha)
 aliases: [ ]
 ---